actionml/harness/README.md

 ## The Commands

-Commands are REST resources just like Datasets and Engines so commands can be fired through REST but we also provide a Command Line Interface (CLI) similar to Apache PredictionIO.
+Commands are REST resources just like Engines so Commands can be fired through REST but we also provide a Command Line Interface (CLI) similar to Apache PredictionIO.
 It allows you quickly access and control the server and to script interactions.
 See [Commands](commands.md)

 # [Security](security.md)